All People's Party (Namibia)

 The All People's Party (APP) is a political party in Namibia.

 Registered with the Electoral Commission of Namibia in January 2008, the party was initially made up primarily of former members of the Congress of Democrats and SWAPO political parties.
 Among the initial leaders were Chairperson Ignatius Shixwameni and Deputy Chairperson Stephanus Swartbooi.

 Ignatius Shixwameni, who had led the party since 2009, died on 10 November 2021.

+A new party leadership was elected in August 2024.
+Ambrosius Kumbwa became president, Linus Muchila his vice president and Faustinus Wakudumo was elected as the national chairperson.

 Policies

 Prior to the 2009 general election, the party sought to eliminate poverty in Namibia within five years and informal settlements in ten years.
 In a political forum prior to the 2009 election, party representative Lena Nakatana stated that the human rights of LGBT Namibians should be respected because of their equal citizenship.